-When you’re at mid-season, you’re submersed in the intense maintenance of infield skins.
 One of the groundskeeper’s most important responsibilities in maintaining a ballfield is to ensure that the infield skin is firm, yet resilient, and that the surface grade is maintained properly so there are no low spots on the skin that will hold water from rain.
 The infield skin should have a consistent and smooth slope away from the infield in order to quickly surface drain rainwater off the infield.
 The slope is managed through the daily nail dragging and float dragging of the infield skin surface.
-In a previous post, we talked about nail dragging protocol for infield skins.
-Now, we’ll look at the second portion of the operation, float dragging.

 Float dragging is the finishing portion of maintaining the infield skin surface.
 There are several different tools to use to give you a finished feel and look to the skin area.
 The common ones include the ever-popular steel mat drag, the cocoa mat drag, and the broom drag.

-- STEEL MAT DRAG: Can be used in any type of soil.
+- Steel Mat Drag: This drag can be used in any type of soil.
 It is the only finish drag that will break up small soil clumps.
 Because of the way this drag is constructed, it transports infield material around because the steel mat drag must load up before it will drop off material.
 This can be used to a groundskeepers advantage to help cut down high spots and fill low spots.

-- COCOA MAT DRAG: Should be used only on topdressed or very sandy infields.
+- Cocoa Mat Drag: The cocoa mat should be used only on topdressed or very sandy infields.
 These drags are made using a dense stand of cocoa fibers embedded in a vinyl backing.
 Because these fibers are so dense, there is little if any transporting of infield materials.
 If you are towing one of these behind a vehicle, I highly recommend a leveling bar being attached in front of the cocoa drag to disperse any large piles of loose infield material or topdressing since the cocoa drag can’t grab it.